OctopusDeploy/blog/blog/2019-09/cake/index.md

  - DevOps
 ---

 Cake is a build automation system for .NET Developers to script their build processes using a C# Domain Specific Language (DSL).
-In this post, we’ll explore the benefits of Cake and its major features, using a concrete working example to achieve a flexible, maintainable, automated build process.
+In this post, we’ll explore the benefits of Cake and its major features with a concrete working example to achieve a flexible, maintainable, automated build process.

 You might have heard about Make and makefiles in the past, but don’t worry if you haven’t because you are about to.
 Make is a build automation tool, and a makefile is a file that contains the instructions Make needs to build an application.
 It can also be used to run related tasks like cleaning the build directory.

-Many variants of Make have appeared over the years as developers wanted to use their preferred languages to define their build processes.
+Many variants of Make have appeared over the years as developers want to use their preferred languages to define their build processes.
 Rake (Ruby Make) became very popular alongside Ruby on Rails.

 In the .NET world, you have a few options based on your language of choice.
 There’s [PSake](https://github.com/psake/psake) (PowerShell), [FAKE](https://fake.build/) (F#), and [Cake](https://cakebuild.net/) (C#).
 We’re focusing on Cake today, but check out the others if you’d rather script with PowerShell or F#.

 ## Benefits of Cake

 One of the main benefits of using Cake is that your build script will be written in a C# DSL.
-Your team can use the language that they’re most familiar with to automate your builds instead of using XML, JSON, or YAML.
+Your team can use the language they’re most familiar with to automate their builds instead of using XML, JSON, or YAML.

-Another benefit not to be overlooked is the ability to execute Cake scriptS locally and from your CI server.
+Another benefit not to be overlooked is the ability to execute Cake scripts locally and from your CI server.
 Think about that for a second.
 Barring any environmental issues on your build agent, the same Cake script will run on your machine, your team member’s machine, and on your CI server.
 Your CI project configuration could be simplified to Step 1, check out from source control, and Step 2, run this Cake script.

 Speaking of source control, your Cake script lives in your project repository.
 Your build process is versioned and can be changed and reviewed with the same code review process as your application code.
 Committing your script also couples your application code with the build process so you don’t have to change the build steps separately in your CI server.
 This linking of the application and build script is one of the reasons YAML is becoming a popular choice for modeling build pipelines.
 Cake has the added benefit of running those build steps right on your machine.

-Cake has [built-in support for a lot of tools](https://cakebuild.net/dsl/) (including Octopus Deploy) and many others through [community-contributed add-ins](https://cakebuild.net/addins/).
+Cake has [built-in support for lots of tools](https://cakebuild.net/dsl/) (including Octopus Deploy) and many others through [community-contributed add-ins](https://cakebuild.net/addins/).
 There’s a good chance the tools you’re using for your build are supported and if not, you can create an add-in to use in your script.

 ## Example Cake script